Executive Summary

 M&A Market Signals

-The table below summarizes major synthetic data M&A deals from 2021-2025, demonstrating that large companies recognize synthetic data as an essential component of their ecosystems.
+The table below summarizes major synthetic data M&A deals from 2021-2025.

 | Acquirer | Target | Date | Amount | Strategic Significance |